boranunal/raspberrypi_rtsp-server_fancontrol/README.md

 - Start the RTSP server and fan controller on the Raspberry Pi.
 - Launch the Qt app (change the source code with your specific RTSP URL) on your desktop.

-## Issues

-- There is no user interface for IP address and port configuration in Qt app.
-You need to modify the source code to set the RTSP URL and socket server address.

 ## Acknowledgements